 Supporting Europe’s energy future: EU Sustainable Energy Week

 Solar power will play an integral role in the redesign of Europe’s energy system.
-Forecasters agree that wind and sun will provide the majority of Europe’s electricity by 2050.
+Forecasters agree that the sun and other renewable energy sources will provide the majority of Europe’s electricity by 2050.
 Reaching these long-term goals requires partnerships between national and regional governments, the private sector and local communities.

 This summer solar power offset €29 billion in gas imports for Europeans.
 There are even more opportunities for solar to save money, slash carbon and seed new employment opportunities in the EU and beyond.

 As part of the European Commission’s Sustainable Energy Week (EUSEW) programme, global solar power company Lightsource bp has been showcasing how it is delivering solar power for our world and providing a behind-the-scenes look at the construction and operation of solar power projects.